Skip to content

 1. 03

-A health cure is an inpatient stay of several weeks (usually three weeks) in a health resort.
-These are set up for specific illnesses.
-The purpose of the treatment offered is to sustainably consolidate or improve health, the ability to work or the ability to provide for essential needs.
+A health cure is a stay of several weeks (usually three weeks) in a health resort.
+These were established to treat specific illnesses.
+The purpose of the treatment offered is to sustainably consolidate or improve the person's health, the ability to work or the ability to provide for essential needs.

 • An application must be submitted before a stay can be claimed.

-• Your attending physician will fill out the "Application for rehabilitation, cure or recuperation stay" together with you.
+• Your doctor will fill out the "Application for rehabilitation, cure or recuperation stay" together with you.

-• The application can be submitted by post, fax or in person at an ÖGK customer service center.
-In many cases, your attending physician will also submit the application.
+• The application can be submitted by post, fax or in person to an ÖGK customer service centre.
+In many cases, your doctor will also submit the application.

 Back to main navigation